couchbaselabs/ToDoLite-Android/tutorial.md

 added to Couchbase Lite.

-You may be viewing this tutorial from a browser on github or on your local system after cloning the repository or opening a zipfile.  in Any case, you should find the following layout in the tutorial:
+You may be viewing this tutorial from a browser on github or on your local system after cloning the repository or opening a zipfile.
+In any case, you should find the following layout in the tutorial:

 	CONTRIBUTING.md
 	finished/